axelarnetwork/axelar-contract-deployments/releases/evm/2025-11-ITS-hub-registration.md

 **Note:** The scripts can be run in parallel.

-1. Check the tokens were migrated properly
+1. Check that the tokens were migrated properly

 Run the command and check the output.
-Skipped tokens are the one that were successfully registered on the ITS hub.
-Tokens that are not skipped are the one that should be migrated once again.
+Skipped tokens are the ones that were successfully registered on the ITS hub.
+Tokens that are not skipped are the ones that should be migrated once again.

 ```bash
 ts-node cosmwasm/register-p2p-tokens.ts register-tokens --dryRun